 31:30 Favorite travel outfit or gear

 33:35 Tip of the week

 ABOUT ERIN BENDER FROM TRAVEL WITH BENDER

-Erin is the driving force behind the world’s leading family travel blog, Travel With Bender.
-With her husband and 2 young children (ages 6 and 7), she’s been on a nomadic journey since 2012 across 64 countries and counting.
-Most recently she is touring the US on the #motherofallroadtrips.
+Erin is the driving force behind Explore with Erin.
+She’s recently returned home to Australia with her 2 young children (ages 6 and 7), after a nomadic journey across 64 countries and counting.

 Erin and her husband were both born in Australia and have been together for 18 years.
 Erin and her husband Josh took a seven-week round-the-world trip pre-kids and loved traveling so much that they decided to embark on a nomadic lifestyle when her kids were two and three.
 What was going to be a six-month journey has turned into four years of travel.

 Erin and her family are currently in Orlando and will be traveling through the U.S. for a few more months, but she took time out of her busy schedule to tell us about her native land — Australia.
 While she suggests spending at least a month in Australia, she shares a two-week itinerary that covers a few of Australia’s highlights.

 Erin recommends flying into Brisbane on the Gold Coast and starting with four-nights in Queensland where you can see some of the best islands in the world, including the Great Barrier Reef and Whitsunday.
 In Brisbane, you will also find many amusement parks and attractions.

 She would then spend four nights in Sydney, taking in sights like the Sydney Opera House and a walk across the Harbour Bridge.
 The Sydney Aquarium is also a highlight for families with kids.
 Ferries around the harbour are also a great way to get a view of the city.